macino/tvide/README.md

 # TVIDE — Turbo Vision IDE

+**IMPORTANT: This is work in progress and more of a showcase than usable app.**

 A modern text-mode IDE for PHP and full-stack web development.
 Built on [**magiblot/tvision 2.0**](https://github.com/magiblot/tvision) — the actively-maintained fork of Borland's classic Turbo Vision — and inspired by RHIDE.